 “One of the most helpful things I do on bad days is to prioritize my tasks.
 I know the harder I push myself, the more likely I am to crumble, so I make sure I do the harder things when I have the most energy.”

 — Courtney, marketing specialist, North Carolina

 “Sometimes, nothing gets done.
-I can be in a long drawn out daze all day, or it takes all day to complete a few things.
-Since I’m in public relations and I work with individuals and companies that champion a great cause, which often pull at people’s heartstrings, my work can take me into an even deeper depression.
+I can be in a long, drawn-out daze all day, or it takes all day to complete a few things.
+Since I’m in public relations and I work with individuals and companies that champion a great cause, which often pulls at people’s heartstrings, my work can take me into an even deeper depression.

 — Tonya, publicist, California